tjfinney/ANTTV.code/README.md

 A data matrix specifies the textual state of each witness (e.g. manuscript, lectionary, version, Church Father) at a series of variation sites (i.e. places where the texts differ).
-Each data matrix has a row for each witnesses and a column for each variation site.
+Each data matrix has a row for each witness and a column for each variation site.
 Cells of the matrix contain symbols (typically numerals) that represent the textual states of the witnesses at the variation sites.
 If the state of a witness is not known at a particular site then the symbol `NA` is